FindMySchool LogoFindMySchool

 The school offers 26 A-level subjects including English Literature, History, Mathematics, Physics, Chemistry, Biology, Further Mathematics, Classical Greek, Russian, History of Art, Modern Languages (French, German, Spanish), Geography, Economics, Psychology, and others.
 Full subject details are on the school website.

-In recent years, the school has secured limited Oxbridge places relative to total applications.
+In recent years, the school has secured limited Oxbridge places relative to applications received.
 In the most recent full measurement, 1 student secured a Cambridge place from 17 applications.
 However, the school's real strength lies in Russell Group and top-20 university progression, with approximately 44% of leavers progressing to Russell Group or equivalent elite institutions.
 This reflects a strong pipeline to competitive universities rather than a specific Oxbridge focus.

 Yes.
 The school holds Gold ArtsMark status and operates a substantial music offering including orchestras, chamber ensembles, choirs, and jazz groups.
 Instrumental lessons are available; the school encourages ensemble participation.
 The dedicated music block supports rehearsal and study space.
 Drama is equally prominent, with regular productions and trips to the National Theatre.